XAMPPRocky/tokei/README.md

 If there is a language that you want added submit a pull request with the following information

 - Name of language
-- Most common file extension
+- File Extension
-- The comment syntax (Does it have block comments? is it the same as C?)
+- The comment syntax (_Does it have block comments? is it the same as C?_)

 ```
 ActionScript